Group actions on dg-manifolds and Exact Courant algebroids: Hamiltonian symmetries of bundles over

 when all the $\alpha$'s are forms of degree $n-1$, and zero otherwise.

 We believe that the $L_\infty$ algebra $L_\infty(M,H)$ must be isomorphic to the dg-Leibniz algebra ${\gr{Ham}}^*(H) $ in the category of strongly homotopic Leibniz algebras.
-We point out that as ${\gr{Ham}}^*(H) $ was defined via a derived bracket from a dgla, it comes provided with higher brackets defined by the formula
+We point out that as ${\gr{Ham}}^*(H) $ was defined via a derived bracket from a differential graded Lie algebra, it comes provided with higher brackets defined by the formula

 It was shown by Uchino \cite{Uchino1} that these higher derived brackets satisfy the higher coherence of a strongly homotopic Leibniz algebra.
 Therefore both $L_\infty(M,H)$ and ${\gr{Ham}}^*(H) $ are strongly homotopic Leibniz algebras, and as such they must be isomorphic.